uber/baseweb/rfcs/block-component.md

 ### `Block` API

+All other props are spread onto the base element.

 * `children: (props: Props) => React.Node` - Optional
 * `as: string | React.Node` - Optional
   * Modifies the base element used to render the block